dannaux/vttl-reactive-1/README.md

 ## To build

-1. run either `npm run env` or `npm run env:prod` to set properties for dev of production.
-This will insert 'extra' properties in app.json.
+1. run either `npm run env`, `npm run env:staging` or `npm run env:production` to set properties for dev of production.
+This will copy config.json to app.json and insert 'extra' properties in app.json, depending on the environment.
 2. run `npm build` ??
 TBD

 ## Troubleshooting